 Read the text.
 You should also have read Piirto, chapters 11 and 12.

-Choose one of the gifted individuals - a teen or one of the adults you would consider gifted.
-Identify counseling and guidance issues that you read about in the Piirto that relate to the Corwin individual you chose.
+Choose one of the gifted individuals - (Vance himself, if you're reading his book) a teen or one of the adults you would consider gifted.
+Identify counseling and guidance issues that you read about in the Piirto that relate to the individual.
 Create a PowerPoint or Prezi with 3-5 slides.
 Include:

-One slide - An introduction of the individual you chose and background information about their life, their "context."
+One slide - an introduction of the individual you chose and background information about their life, their "context."

-Three or more slides - Review at least three guidance and counseling issues manifested in the gifted individual.
-For each guidance/counseling issue provide a rationale (behaviors, events or clues that indicate this issue in the person's life), and suggest strategies that may have kept the issue from being manifested in the person, strategies that may improve the issue at the time of the book writing, or future strategies that you believe would assist that person with future success.
+Three or more slides - review at least three guidance and counseling issues manifested in the gifted individual (from Piirto, chapters 11 or 12).
+For each guidance/counseling issue provide a rationale (behaviors, events or clues that indicate this issue in the person's life), and suggest strategies that may have kept the issue from being manifested in the person, strategies that may improve the issue at the time of the book writing, or future strategies you believe would assist that person with future success.

-Submit your slides to dropbox.
+Submit your slides (or PDF of the slides) to the dropbox.
 You will share these in class, using the slides to guide you.
 Be prepared to take 5 - 8 minutes.